Willian-Berrocal/Portfolio-project/README.md

 > Used Flexbox in order to make the layout of the page.
 > Header of the webpage done.
 > Headline section of the webpage done.
+> Improved UX to be responsive for mobile sizes

 ## Built With